All Slavic Courses

 Same as CWL 421, HIST 436, REL 420, and YDSH 420.
 See YDSH 420.

 Study of the historical development of translation ideas and practices in Europe and in particular cases across major global regions.
 Reading and analysis of key texts in the development of translation theory and case studies of practices and roles played by translation in different periods and geographical regions.
+Instruction in English.
 Same as CLCV 430, CWL 430, ENGL 486, GER 405, SPAN 436, and TRST 431.
 3 undergraduate hours.
 4 graduate hours.

 Selected topics in the literatures of Russia and Eastern Europe.
 Topics covered will range from in-depth studies of specific authors, time periods, and thematic discussions of specific genre and literary traditions.
 Readings in English unless specified.
 Same as CWL 453.
 3 undergraduate hours.
 4 graduate hours.
 May be repeated to a maximum of 6 undergraduate hours or 8 graduate hours in same term; or 9 undergraduate hours or 12 graduate hours in separate terms.
 Prerequisite: Two years of literature, preferably Russian or East European; or consent of instructor.